untoxa/gb-photo/README.md

 ![Camera Mode](doc/Images/Camera_Mode.png)

+The camera modes was created to propose many more features than a regular camera like infinite time-lapse, ultra-fast transmission, full manual mode, support of third party devices, etc.

 ### Capture Mode menu
 - The **Auto Mode** is a mode that mimics the behavior of the stock Game Boy Camera, it modifies automatically the **Exposure time**, and sets the **Gain**, **Sensor Voltage Out** and **Edge enhancement mode** according to rules assessed by datalogging the [MAC-GBD/sensor protocol](src/state_camera.c#L147).
 All other camera registers used are fixed.
 - The **Assisted Mode** uses the same strategy than Auto Mode with a manual setting of the exposure time.
 - The **Manual Mode** allows **modifying all the parameters** of the camera sensor that can be sent to the MAC-GBD.
+Glitches in perspective !

 ### Trigger menu
 - **A Button** is the most simple action: press A once to get an **Action**.
 - **Timer** launch a remote timer between 1 and 99 seconds and trigger an **Action**.
 - **Repeat** allows triggering an **Action** repetitively, it is cumulative with **Timer**.
 - **EAB mode** (for Automatic Exposure Bracketing) is an automatic burst mode were each image has a different exposure.
 You can choose the number of **Steps** (for example 14 steps means 14 images gradually under-exposed + 14 images gradually over-exposed + a central image, so 29 images taken in total) and the maximal possible **Range** possible in EV (indicated here for 29 images).
 The more you take images, the farther it goes in EV.
-Images can be processed together to make and HDR image (High definition range) by using the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer), the [Game Boy Camera Gallery](https://herrzatacke.github.io/gb-printer-web/#/home) or the [GB Camera Android Manager](https://github.com/Mraulio/GBCamera-Android-Manager).
+Images can be processed together to make and HDR image (**H**igh **D**efinition **R**ange) by using the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer), the [Game Boy Camera Gallery](https://herrzatacke.github.io/gb-printer-web/#/home) or the [GB Camera Android Manager](https://github.com/Mraulio/GBCamera-Android-Manager).

-**Timer** and **Repeat** can be cancelled by pressing B button.
+**Timer**, **Repeat** and **EAB mode** can be cancelled by pressing B button.

 ### Action menu
 - **Save** just saves image in one of the 30 memory slots of the Camera save ram.
-If memory is full, it will play an error sound.
+If memory is full, it will play an error sound but continues to loop.
 - **Print** sends the image with the chosen border directly to the printer without saving.
 - **Save & Print** cumulates the two features but continues to print if the memory slots are all occupied.
 - **Transfer** allows fast transmission of one image to the [pico-gb-printer](https://github.com/untoxa/pico-gb-printer).